MAJOR WORKSHEET COURSE DESCRIPTIONS DEGREE PLANNER

 1. One Quarter of Independent Research (Glbl St 199)

-Complete independent research any quarter of senior year.
-Potential faculty advisors can be only Professors, Associate/Assistant Professors, or Emeritus.
+Independent research on a topic of your choice with assistance from a faculty mentor.
+Potential faculty can be only Professors, Associate/Assistant Professors, or Emeritus.
 Lecturers, adjunct, and visiting instructors are not allowed.
+Check with our office.
+Commitment: 6-8 hours per week.

 • Search for a Faculty Advisor (Adjunct Professors are not allowed.
-Check instructor's title HERE)
+Check instructor's title HERE), preferably faculty you've had classes with before.
+If interested in a world region, search for faculty on the Intl Institute Centers by region of expertise.

-• Ask Faculty advisor to submit Faculty Form by Wed of week 1 of term of enrollment
+• Once Faculty advisor has agreed to assist you, ask them to submit Faculty Form by Wed of week 1 of term of enrollment

-• Submit signed contract by email (idps@international.ucla.edu) to enroll in Glbl St 199 by Wed of week 1 of term of enrollment to GS Advising office.
-Contract must include a short paragraph that includes your research topic/question and explains what you are trying to answer.
+• To be enrolled, submit signed contract by email (idps@international.ucla.edu) by Wed of week 1 of term of enrollment.
+Contract must include a short paragraph with your research topic/question and explains what you are trying to answer.

 Wk 1 Enroll in Glbl St Capstone Course Website (sample papers, FAQ's and more)